 - Complete one of the following two options:

 - 2. Communicating Cross-Culturally

-Note: Although mathematics competency is no longer a GE requirement, students who do not have three years of high school mathematics, including Algebra II, or who have not satisfied the requirement by means of their Math SAT I score of 550 or an ACT Math score of 22, must successfully complete (C-) a Westmont-approved mathematics course (College Algebra and above) at a community college or other institution of higher education.
+Note: Although mathematics competency is no longer a GE requirement, students who do not have three years of high school mathematics, including Algebra II, or who have not satisfied the requirement by means of their SAT or ACT Math score must successfully complete (C-) a Westmont-approved mathematics course (College Algebra and above) at a community college or other institution of higher education.
 The units from this course will be transferable to Westmont.
 Until this requirement is met, students will not be allowed to enroll in any mathematics classes at Westmont.

 E. ACADEMIC MAJOR

 - The student must complete the academic major requirements outlined in the catalog that was in place at the time of their initial enrollment at Westmont, or an interdisciplinary major as approved by the Academic Senate; reapplicants may petition for catalog of current entry.

 F. GRADE POINT AVERAGE